data-umbrella/event-transcripts/misc/41_austin_pymc.md

 00:28:10 Using arviz (library with pre-built visualizations and statistical routines that will help you understand the results of your inference with PyMC.
 00:33:08 What is Ridge Regression? (normal priors on your coefficients) 00:36:05 Student-T Distribution
+00:39:00 Why are we using Aesara?
+To do Hamiltonian Monte Carlo 00:43:10 Bayesian Analysis of Lego Prices
 00:50:37 Meenal talks about upcoming PyMC sprint 00:56:30 Q&A with Austin